sourcegraph/srclib/CONVERTING_TOOLCHAINS.md

 ## 6. Try your toolchain on a real repository

 Take one of the sample repositories in sgtest for the language whose toolchain you're converting.
-Run `src make` from within that sample repository.
+Run `src do-all` from within that sample repository.
 Does it run your toolchain?
 Are there any errors?

 ## 7. Create a Dockerfile that wraps your toolchain